lmorchard/skein.decafbad.com/README.markdown

-blog.decafbad.com
+skein.decafbad.com
 -----------------

-This is my blog.
+This is where I post stories and lies.
 There are many others like it, but this one is mine.

 ## Requirements